Icinga/get-started-docs/doc/10-quickstart.md

 ## Set up MySQL Databases

-Icinga requires multiple database to store and manage different aspects of the monitoring environment.
+Icinga requires multiple databases to store and manage different aspects of the monitoring environment.

 ### Create databases